mpanighetti/dnd5e-urban-ranger-options/main.md

 While you are in your favored terrain and not incapacitated, you gain the following benefits in combat:

-- You have advantage on initiative rolls.
+- You have Advantage on Initiative rolls.
-- You are immune to the Surprised condition.
+- You are Immune to the Surprised condition.
 - You can take an additional action on your first turn of combat.
 If you cast a spell using this action, you are not prevented from casting another leveled spell on this turn.

 [^📟]: Spells from _[Unearthed Arcana: Modern Magic](https://media.wizards.com/2015/downloads/dnd/UA_ModernMagic.pdf)_ require approval from the Dungeon Master to be made available to you.